Switrue/WebDBA/readme.md

 ### 2. API address

-in the `WebDBA/appsettings.json` file specify the URL where the API is running:
+In the `WebDBA/appsettings.json` file specify the URL where the API is running:

 ```json
 {